France is calculating the cost after a rare earthquake hits the West - ExBulletin

 France is calculating the cost after a rare earthquake hits the West

-A rare earthquake struck a region in western France on Saturday, destroying dozens of homes.
-(Photo: Economic Times)

-LINEGE (France) (AFP) Residents of a region in western France counted the cost on Saturday after being shocked by a rare earthquake that destroyed dozens of homes.

-Cracks appeared in many homes in the Charente-Maritime department, north of the main city of Bordeaux, while churches were damaged and residents were left in dire need of resettlement.
+Cracks have appeared in many homes in the Charente-Maritime department north of the main city of Bordeaux, while churches have been damaged leaving residents desperate for resettlement.

 There were no casualties, although the quake was felt as far as Rennes in Brittany in the north and two aftershocks were recorded on Saturday morning.

-In the town of La Laigne, many houses were left cracked with stones and tiles on the floor and chimneys looking as if they could collapse at any moment.
+In the town of La Laigne many houses are left cracked with stones, tiles on the floor and chimneys looking as if they could collapse at any moment.

 The fire service declared dozens of homes uninhabitable.

-In Ligny, “135 buildings were damaged by the earthquake overall” and “170 people need to be transported,” local fire service chief Didier Marcaillou said.
+“Overall, 135 buildings were damaged by the earthquake” and “170 people need to be transported,” said Didier Marcayo, chief of the local fire service in La Ligny.

 Prefect Nicolas Basilaire added, the government-appointed senior regional official in Charente-Maritime.